Definition: RAW; RAW format files; TIFF; DNG; NEF; CR2; CRW

 File created with all data File creating is time intensive; shot burst numbers reduced

-File created/stored in-camera with all data and metadata Large files file the on-camera memory card
+File created/stored in-camera with all data and metadata Large files stored on the on-camera memory card

 Proprietary RAW formats = good camera hardware/software compatibility Large number of specialized software codecs required in applications